Express Scripts: Drug Trend Report

 Published annually since 1993, the Express Scripts Drug Trend Report provides detailed analysis of prescription drug costs and utilization.
 Now a web-based version, the Drug Trend Report is developed and published by the Express Scripts Research & New Solutions Lab with contributors from researchers, clinicians and others.
 This type of research is designed to understand consumer behavior relative to healthcare benefits.

 Health decision science

-Health science is the study of how people make decisions, and how to help them make better ones.
 Upon the merger of Express Scripts and Medco Health Solutions, the company came up with its own approach to understand its members health concerns, which it has dubbed Health Decision Science.
 This involves looking at three scientific disciplines: behavioral science or “consumerology”, clinical specialization, and actionable data.
 Because of its position between pharmacies and health care plans, Express Scripts sees 1.4 billion prescriptions a year, and it uses this information as part of its research data to create better options for clients and patients.